-There are a variety of activities and spirit programs on campus, including Campus Activities Board, Film and Speaker Series, Leadership Workshop Series, I HEART UHCL, Lighting of the Letters, and our oldest campus tradition: the annual Chili Cook-Off.
+There are a variety of events hosted by the Campus Activities Board and the Hawk Spirit and Traditions Council.
+These events include Spirit Week, I HEART UHCL Day, Lighting of the Letters, the annual Chili Cook-Off (our oldest campus tradition) and more.